rs239/schema/docs/source/overview.rst

 distances between L2-normalized expression vectors are a proxy for coexpression.
 Across the three graphs in the figure above, the dashed and dotted lines indicate distances between the same pairs of observations.
-Our goal is to produce a new representation where the distances between points is informed jointly by all the modalities.
+Our goal is to learn a new distance metric between points that is informed jointly by all the modalities.

 In Schema, you start by designating one high-confidence modality as the *primary* (i.e., reference) and the remaining modalities as *secondary*.
-In many cases, scRNA-seq is a good choice for the primary modality, with other modalities providing independent insight into how transcriptionally-similar cells might vary.
-Schema transforms the primary-modality space by scaling each dimension so that the distances in the transformed space have a higher (or lower, as desired) correlation with corresponding distances in the secondary modalities (**C,D** in the figure above).
+In many cases, we find scRNA-seq to be a good choice for the primary modality.
+Schema transforms the
+primary-modality space by scaling each dimension so that the distances in the transformed space have a higher (or lower, as desired) correlation with corresponding distances in the secondary modalities (**C,D** in the figure above).

-In generating such a shared-space representation, Schema is similar to classical approaches like CCA (canonical correlation analysis) or deep-learning methods like autoencoders (which can map multiple representations into a shared space).
-Schema differs from these approaches in the following ways:
+In generating such a shared-space representation, Schema is similar to classical approaches like CCA (canonical correlation analysis) as well as deep-learning methods like autoencoders (which map multiple representations into a shared space).
+Each of these approaches offers a different set of trade-offs.
+Schema, for instance, requires the output space to be a linear transformation of the primary modality.
+Doing so allows it to offer the following advantages:

-  * Constrained transformation:

-  * Interpretability:

-  * Speed and flexibiility:
+  * Interpretability: one can identify which features of the primary modality were important in maximizing its agreement with the secondary modalities.

+  * Constrained transformation: single-cell data is sparse and noisy and as we show in our paper, unconstrained approaches like CCA and autoencoders can "overfit", by identifying a shared space that picks up on artifacts rather than true biology.
+A key feature of Schema is that one can limit the distortion of the primary modality when transforming it.
+Thus, a noisy secondary modality's contribution can be limited.

+  * Speed and flexibiility: Schema is a based on a fast quadratic programming approach that allows for substantial flexibility in the number of secondary modalities, their relative weights, and the distance metrics used there.

 ; arbitrary distance metrics are allowed for the latter.
 Importantly, the transformation is provably guaranteed to limit the distortion of the original space, thus ensuring that information in the primary modality is preserved.
 (D) The new point locations represent information synthesized from multiple modalities into a coherent structure.
 To compute the transformation, Schema weights features in the primary modality by their importance to its objective; we have found this feature-selection aspect very useful in biological interpretation of its results.